UCGD/PFB2019-Walkthrough/README.md

 ## UCGD Programming for Biology Walkthrough

 This is a walkthrough of the [PFB2018](https://github.com/prog4biol/pfb2018) course taught at CSHL.
-This page will be updated weekly.

-I plan on starting at Python lecture one, which would skip the [Unix](https://github.com/prog4biol/pfb2018/blob/master/unix.md/#unix) and Git sections.
+I plan on starting at Python lecture one, which would skip the [Unix](https://github.com/prog4biol/pfb2018/blob/master/unix.md/#unix) and [Git](https://github.com/prog4biol/pfb2018/blob/master/unix.md/#git-for-beginners) sections.
 However if you would like to review it, I would be willing to answer any questions via email, slack or in-person.

 It would be beneficial if you have python3 installed on your system _before_ we meet the first day, so we have a smooth start.
 Also I can help with this as needed.

+__Mac Python3 install instructions:__
 [Mac OS](https://wsvincent.com/install-python3-mac/)

 ### Time and Location: